oscarpalmer/magnus/README.md

     // Returns true if at least one target exists const has = this.targets.has('output')

-    // Finds and returns elements within the controller (not just targets),
+    // Finds and returns an array of elements within the controller (not just targets!),
     // and accepts whatever 'querySelectorAll' will take const found = this.targets.find('pre');
   }